JaosnHsieh/CF-based-Movie-Recommendation-Service/README.md

 - Import demo data

-You can import `demo.sql` and use account to login.
+You can import `./schema/demo.sql` and use account to login.

 ```
 admin@demo.gmail.com